 As a result of the increased discussion about novel coronavirus (COVID-19), we want to provide some information that we have found to be helpful.
-The first link answers many questions employers may have about best practices for handling an employee who has potentially become infected with COVID-19.

 In addition to staying informed, there are some things you can do to help reduce the anxiety associated with COVID-19.

 Think about what your company will do if you have an employee who tests positive for COVID-19.
 Consider the impact on employees if schools or daycares in the area close.
 Do you have employees who could work from home?
 If so, consider what equipment might be necessary to make that happen.
 Review your sick leave and paid time off policies so you can answer any questions employees may have.
 Making these types of plans now will make it easier to implement solutions quickly.